• Skip to primary navigation

 • Preheat oven to 350 F. Line two baking sheets with parchment paper.

-• In a small pot, bring the apple cider to a boil over medium high heat.
+• In a medium saucepan, bring the apple cider to a boil over medium high heat.
 Reduce heat to medium and simmer until cider is reduced down to 1/4 cup.
+This will take between 35 and 45 minutes.
 Set aside to cool before using.
+Place cider in the fridge to help it cool to room temperature faster.

 • In a medium sized bowl, sift together the flour, baking powder, baking soda, salt and spices.